Complaints about letting agents

 Complain to a letting agency redress scheme

-The main professional associations for letting agents are:
+The main associations and accreditation schemes are:

 Complain to trading standards

-Complain to your landlord about the letting agency
+Complain to your landlord

-Your landlord's name and address should be on the tenancy agreement or included in other correspondence or documents.
+Your landlord's name and address should be on your tenancy agreement or in other correspondence or documents.

 If your landlord is a company, the letting agent must tell you the names and addresses of all the directors and the secretary.

-Find out more from AdviceGuide about small claims.
+Find out more from Citizens Advice about small claims.